 Student Loan Exclusion

-Graduate-level CRNA program debt on IBR or in deferment may be excluded from DTI entirely — removing the primary barrier that prevents San Diego County CRNAs from qualifying on conventional programs despite their high income.
+Graduate-level CRNA program debt on IBR or in deferment may be excluded from DTI for borrowers qualifying on residency or fellowship income — removing, for those in training, the primary barrier to qualifying while carrying high program debt.

 Income Recognition